Village of Euclid v. Ambler Realty Co.: Euclid

-The Ambler tract remained undeveloped for 20 years until General Motors built an aircraft plant there during World War II and later a GM Fisher Body plant until the 1970s.
-On June 9, 2016, the City of Euclid and the Euclid Landmarks Commission dedicated an Ohio Historical Marker at the Euclid Police Mini-Station on HGR Industrial Surplus’ property at 20001 Euclid Avenue, Euclid, Ohio, to formally recognize the site at the center of the U.S. Supreme Court case.
+The Ambler tract remained undeveloped for 20 years until General Motors built an aircraft plant there during World War II, and later a GM Fisher Body plant until the 1970s.
+On June 9, 2016, the City of Euclid and the Euclid Landmarks Commission dedicated an Ohio Historical Marker at the Euclid Police Mini-Station on HGR Industrial Surplus’ property at 20001 Euclid Avenue to formally recognize the site at the center of the U.S. Supreme Court case.

+Legacy

+In recent years, restrictive zoning ordinances have been blamed for rising housing costs in American cities.
+Both progressive and conservative legal scholars have begun calling for Euclid v.
+Ambler to be overturned or severely limited under the Takings Clause of the Fifth Amendment.